pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 |`finalize_all`|M | shut down parallel framework and parallel cluster.

 A Horace job uses the particular implementation of  **iMessageFramework** and deploys the methods, defined in the interface above to communicate with neighbouring workers when it becomes necessary according to the algorithm logic.
 Some coarse logic, providing basic communications and synchronization is implemented in *worker* script.

+[^1]: The developer should expect that error may happen during a worker execution, and the *Fail* message or *Canceled* message can be send from the client instead of expected message.
+If the client expect a persistent message with a specific tag, it may not be able to recieve such message, so hand-up woild occur.
+This means that the *receive_message* should not be used directly in the production code. *receive_all* method which, would deal with such situation, should be used instead.

 #### Common initialization.